-Bob has an asphalt drive so he’s never had to worry that he might pick up stones with his snow blower.
+If you have an asphalt drive you don't need to worry that you might pick up stones or gravel.
 Using a snow blower on a gravel drive without taking proper precautions is a completely different story.

 At some point in the process you can be sure that the snow blower will pick up some of the gravel and break a window or kill the neighbor’s cat.
 Before getting into the details of how to do this safely here’s a quick look at our top 3 picks for best snow blower for gravel driveway use.

 Can You Use A Snow Blower On A Gravel Driveway?

 The short answer to the old snow blower gravel driveway dilemma is: Yes, if you get the right kind of snow blower.

 You’ll notice that all three of the units I recommend are two stage snow blowers.
 The single stage blowers have augers that come into contact with the ground.
 Obviously not a good option for gravel drives.

 The two stage blowers have augers that don’t touch the surface of the ground which makes them the best snow blower option for gravel drives.
 A happy bonus is that two stage blowers are self propelled so you won’t need to push them.